ManuMartinezM/PIDA-Henry/README.md

 ![crew fatality rate per decade](images/crew_fatality_rate_by_decade.png)

 However, the rate increased by 3.75% between 2012 and 2021, resulting in a 17.92% increase over the last decade compared to the previous one.
 This indicates that the KPI was not met.

+The KPI focuses on Crew Fatality Rate Reduction by 10% in the Last Decade in the aviation industry.
+It provides insights into the safety initiatives and challenges that have led to changes in crew fatality rates over the years.

+Over the past two decades, the aviation industry has seen substantial changes and advancements in safety standards and practices.
+The analysis is based on the comparison of two decades: 2002-2011 and 2012-2021.

+Key highlights include:

+* In the earlier decade (2002-2011), the aviation industry faced challenges in reducing crew fatality rates.
+* The last decade (2012-2021) witnessed a noteworthy increase in crew fatality rates, indicating persistent safety challenges.
+* The KPI result reflects an increase in crew fatality rates, underscoring the need for continued safety improvements.

+The aviation industry has made significant efforts to enhance crew safety, but this KPI highlights the ongoing challenges it faces.
+Factors contributing to the increase in crew fatality rates may include evolving risks, complexities in air travel, and the need for more rigorous safety measures.

+This KPI is a reminder that despite past achievements, the aviation industry continues to work diligently to maintain and improve safety standards.
+It emphasizes the importance of monitoring crew safety and persistently striving for enhanced safety protocols.
 ### Reduction of Hijacking Incidents in Aviation Accidents by 10% in the Last Decade

 ![hijack incidents per year](images/hijack_incidents_per_year.png)